sourcegraph/sourcegraph-go/README.md

 ## Scaling out by increasing the replica count

-You can run multiple instances of the go-langserver and distribute connections between them in Kubernetes:
+You can run multiple instances of the go-langserver and distribute connections between them in Kubernetes by setting `spec.replicas` in the deployment YAML:

 ```diff
  spec: